Skip to content

 Evening Stillness

-A gentle prayer guide for the close of your day, inviting you to reflect on God's presence through the hours behind you and the rest ahead.
+A gentle prayer guide for the quietness of evening, inviting you to reflect on your day and draw close to Jesus as the light fades.

 Evening Everyday life